peteroupc/peteroupc.github.io/randomfunc.md

 The following pseudocode implements two methods:

 1. `RandomKItemsFromFile` chooses up to _K_ random items from a file of unknown size.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a data set or list whose size is not known in advance.
 See the comments to find out how `RandomKItemsFromFile` can be used to choose an item at random only if it meets certain criteria (see "[**Rejection Sampling**](#Rejection_Sampling)" for example criteria).
 2. `RandomKItemsInOrder` returns a list of up to _K_ random items from the given list, in the order in which they appeared in the list.
+It is based on a technique presented in Devroye 1986, p.
+620.

 &nbsp;